dotnet/designs/proposed/local-sdk-global-json.md

 There is currently a disconnect between the ways the .NET SDK is deployed in practice and what the host resolver can discover when searching for compatible SDKs.
-By default the host resolver is only going to search for SDKs in machine wide locations: `C:\Program Files\dotnet`, `%PATH%`, etc ...
+By default the host resolver is only going to search for SDKs next to the running `dotnet`.
+This often means machine-wide locations, since users and tools typically rely on `dotnet` already being on the user's path when launching, instead of specifying a full path to the executable.
 The .NET SDK though is commonly deployed to local locations: `%LocalAppData%\Microsoft\dotnet`, `$HOME/.dotnet`.
 Many repos embrace this and restore the correct .NET for their builds into a local `.dotnet` directory.

 The behavior of the host resolver is incompatible with local based deployments.
-It will not find these deployments without additional environment variable configuration and instead search in machine wide locations.
+It will not find these deployments without additional environment variable configuration and only search next to the running `dotnet`.
 That means tools like Visual Studio and VS Code simply do not work with local deployment by default.
 Developers must take additional steps like manipulating `%PATH%` before launching these editors.
 That reduces the usefulness of items like the quick